oleelnes/graphicsprogramming_exam/README.txt

+BLOCKOUT Game
+Exam for prog2002

-Version 0.5
+Version 0.6

 Date: 14/12/2021
-Time: 20:01
+Time: 22:15

-New in version 0.5:
+New in version 0.6:
+* Active block now descends one block further down the tunnel if seven seconds passes
+	- Every time it descends one block, the necessary collision detection functions are called in order to check whether or not it should solidify.
-* Added textures for all sections
+* Added some more sources
-* When block lands in a certain section, it now gets a section-specific color (or texture)
-	- This feature took time as several bugs and changes had to be fixes and done in order to ensure its functionality.
-* Various additions, such as the TextureLoader-class.

 How to run (visual studio):